Tips for Writing an Effective Admission Essay

 - Southwestern University

-So you’ve started putting together your college applications, and like a boss, you’ve been requesting transcripts, filling in your personal information, and asking for recommendation letters.
+So you’ve started putting together your college applications, and like a pro, you’ve been requesting transcripts, filling in your personal information, and asking for recommendation letters.
 But there’s one last requirement that you’ve been dreading.
 It’s the summit of your mountain, the boss fight in your video game, the spun sugar on your croquembouche.

 We’re talking, of course, about the college admission essay.

 If you’re like many high-school seniors, you’ve been putting off this part of your application.
 Maybe it’s because you’re not inspired by the various prompts.
 Perhaps you’re procrastinating because trying to express your character, personality, worldview, passions, writing skill, and desire to go to a particular school all within just a few hundred words feels overwhelming.
 Or maybe you’re stressed because you know a lot rides on this part of your application but you don’t consider yourself a strong writer.

 Whatever the reason, we’re here with suggestions—and insider tips from the experts—to make the essay-writing process a little less painful.

 Some admission officers pore over your application; others spend only minutes reading your documents.
 Whatever your reader’s process, you need to grab their attention.
 And a snore-mongering list of extracurriculars is not the way to hook your audience.
 As Southwestern University Associate Director of Admission Dana Marchant suggests, “Do not reiterate all the activities and involvement you have completed during your high-school years.
 Focus on one experience and the skill it has taught you.
 It may be very big (e.g., being adopted) or small (e.g., a jarring conversation at an after-school club meeting), but focus on the life lessons you learned from that experience.
 Some of the best essays I have read have been about a simple experience, but students have been able to put me in that moment with them and then expounded on how it changed them.”